Jacory Harris

-Jacory Sherrod Harris (born May 12, 1990) is a former Canadian football quarterback for the Montreal Alouettes of the Canadian Football League (CFL), and a current firefighter in Miami, FL for the Miami-Dade Fire Rescue Department.
-Harris started for Miami Northwestern High School during his last two years; he was unbeaten (30-0) and led the team to two state championships.
+Jacory Sherrod Harris (born May 12, 1990) is an American former professional football quarterback.

+Harris started for Miami Northwestern High School during his last two years; he was unbeaten (30–0) and led the team to two state championships.
 In his senior year, Harris broke the state record for passing touchdowns and won the 2007 High School Football National Championship.
 He was named Florida's Mr. Football.
 During his freshman year of college in 2008 with the Miami Hurricanes, he split time with Robert Marve in a two-quarterback system.
 After the Emerald Bowl in late December, Marve transferred to Purdue, effectively making Harris the undisputed starter for the rest of his career as a Hurricane.
 He signed with the Philadelphia Eagles as an undrafted free agent in May 2012.

-High school career
+Early life

 Harris attended Miami Northwestern High School, located in Liberty City, Miami, Florida.
 He became the starting quarterback for the Northwestern Bulls football team as a junior in 2006.
 That year, he would lead Northwestern to an undefeated season and its third state championship while completing 275-of-425 passes for 3,542 yards, 35 touchdowns, and six interceptions.
 As a senior in 2007, under his leadership, the team went on to another undefeated season and state title, as well as the high school football national championship.

 During his senior year, he completed 222-of-333 attempts (67% completion rate) for 3,445 yards, with 49 touchdowns and only six interceptions.
-In total, Harris finished with a 30-0 record as a starting quarterback in high school.
+In total, Harris finished with a 30–0 record as a starting quarterback in high school.
 Harris was awarded a Class 6A first-team all-state selection, the Mr. Football Award (Florida), and Class 6A Player of the Year.
 Harris attended the 2007 Elite 11 football camp and was ranked as the seventh best pocket-passer quarterback in the nation.

-Collegiate career
+College career

 2008 season

-Harris came to University of Miami to compete for the starting quarterback position with former Mr. Florida award winner Robert Marve.
+Harris chose to attend the University of Miami, where he competed for the starting quarterback position with former Mr. Florida award winner Robert Marve for the Miami Hurricanes.
 Harris and Marve split time as starters, with Marve starting 11 of 13 games.
 Marve subsequently transferred out of Miami, leaving Harris the full-time starter heading into the 2009 season.
 During the 2008 season, Harris led Miami on two comeback drives against Duke and Virginia.
-Harris finished the season with 1,195 yards, 12 touchdowns, and seven interceptions as the Hurricanes wound up 7-6.
+Harris finished the season with 1,195 yards, 12 touchdowns, and seven interceptions as the Hurricanes wound up 7–6.

 In a July 31, 2009, interview with Dan Le Batard, Harris told the world that he will pick up his Heisman Trophy wearing a pink suit and with a "pimp cup" in hand.
 He also earned himself a new nickname in this interview: Afro Butterfly.